Encryption

 Protects confidentiality and integrity of data during transmission or storage.

 Plain data is converted to ciphertext in the process of encryption.
 A key is used in the process.
 Similarly, decryption converts the ciphertext back to the original data using a (same or different) key.
-Security depends on the secracy of the keys, and not the algorithms.
+Security depends on the secrecy of the keys, and not the algorithms.

 Terminology